tardate/LittleArduinoProjects/Electronics101/LED/Dimmer/VCO/README.md

 ### Current Mirror

 The basic current mirror provides a 1:1 current source.
-Disimilar resistors in the tail of the input/output current source set up proportional current control.
+Dissimilar resistors in the tail of the input/output current source set up proportional current control.
 Essential current is proportional to the input/out source resistor values.

 I've tested an output source resistor of 46Ω with input source resistors of both 4.7kΩ and 47kΩ.
 Results are tabulated below.